-How to Groom a Pomeranian for Show
+How to Trim a Pomeranian’s Coat for Show

 Pomeranian owners wishing to learn how to trim a Pomeranian at home will benefit from my many decades spent grooming Pomeranian hair.
 Most Pom owners want to learn how to trim a Pomeranian with scissors correctly.